pure-c/purec/README.md

 # Pure-C

-An alternative backend for the PureScript programming language that targets C using Clang.
+An alternative backend for the PureScript programming language that targets C.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+For now, the default makefiles use the clang compiler toolchain.
+So either install clang (if not installed already), or open a PR adding support for other compilers.

 ### Prerequisites